reixyz22/Machine-Learning/README.md

 # Machine Learning for Everybody by Kylie Ying - Course Notebook https://www.youtube.com/watch?v=i_LwzRVP7bg

 ## Overview
 This repository contains the Jupyter notebook used to follow along with the online tutorial course "Machine Learning for Everybody" by Kylie Ying.
 The course offers a comprehensive introduction to machine learning using Python, covering essential libraries such as Numpy, Pandas, TensorFlow, and Matplotlib.
+To interact with these notebooks, simply download them alongside their corresponding dataset.

 ## Course Content
 The course includes detailed explanations and practical examples of various machine learning techniques and models including: